Pasq9219/Gecko_sport_academic_project/README.md

  ***Tips***
- To let the tkinter GUI working rembember to change the path where images are saved in the code and be sure you have the PIL library installed
+ To let the tkinter GUI work, just rembember to change the path where images are saved in the code and be sure you have the ***PIL library installed